-Graduate internships are externally funded, temporary professional or industrial work appointments available to graduate students enrolled at the Daytona Beach campus.
+Graduate internships are externally funded, temporary professional or industrial work appointments available to graduate students.
 There are two types of internships: resident and non-resident.
 Resident internships are professional work activities supported by the University or industry, and conducted on-campus under the supervision of a faculty/staff sponsor.
 Non-resident internships are professional work activities conducted off-campus at the supporting organization facility, or equivalent.
 Full-time employees of the offering organization are not eligible for an internship appointment, and cannot receive elective credit for their professional work service.

-Graduate students who are fully admitted to a graduate program, and in good standing with a minimum of 12 completed graduate credit hours, and who earn a cumulative GPA of 3.00 on a 4.00 basis are eligible for graduate internships.
+Graduate students who have full graduate status in a degree program and are in good standing with a minimum of 12 completed graduate credit hours, and who earn a cumulative GPA of 3.00 on a 4.00 basis are eligible for graduate internships.
 Students must demonstrate adequate communication and technical skills.

 Students accepted in the internship program must register for the approved number of credit hours in the appropriate departmental internship course, and pay all tuition and fees.
 Graduate academic credit is awarded at a rate of one credit hour for every 200 clock hours of work completed, up to a maximum of three credit hours in one semester.
 Three internship credit hours may normally be applied as an elective towards a degree program.
-Students are advised to consult with their graduate program coordinator for availability of internship credits.
+Students are advised to consult with their graduate program coordinator for availability of internship credits, toward their specific degree program.